Heatblur-Simulations/f-4e-manual/src/general.rst

 .. image:: images/EGT.png

 Exhaust Gas Temperature Indicators are found on the front cockpit instrument panel.
 The indicators have two pointers each: a large pointer for the 0 to 12 scale referencing 100 degrees centigrade, and a smaller pointer on a separate scale with 0 to 10 referencing 10 degrees centigrade.
-Metering for these values is performed upon exit of the turbine.
+Measuring for these values is performed upon exit of the turbine.

 Aircraft Fuel System